Picani/fastax/README.md

 $ cargo build --release
 ```

-Et voilà !
 The executable file is `target/release/fastax`.
-Just move it
+Just move it somewhere on
-somewhere on your `PATH`.
+your `PATH`.

 Populate the local database
 ---------------------------